-In this article, you will learn 5 tricks on how to format cells in Excel.
-Applying these formatting cells techniques in excel will make your worksheet look attractive and easy to read.
-Almost all Microsoft Excel users know how to change date format, numbers and text formats.
-But very few know how efficiently and quickly customise it to suit your requirement.
+In this article, you will learn 5 Excel tricks on how to format cells in Excel.
+Applying these formatting cells techniques in excel will make your worksheet or spreadsheets look attractive and easy to read.
+Almost all Microsoft Excel users know how to change date format, numbers and text formats using rows and columns.
+But very few know how efficiently and quickly customize it to suit your requirement.

-These excel tips are covered in detail in our video based advanced excel training on our online school for professionals.
+These excel tricks & tips are covered in detail in our video based advanced Excel Training on our online school for professionals.

-Let’s discuss 5 tricks to format cells in excel:
+Let’s discuss 5 Tricks to Format Cells Data in Excel:

 1. Date Format: